Fresh salmon risotto is a delicious and nutritious all year round meal, my version adds fennel seeds for an anise flavour, sweet peas & lemon.

-- Bring the stock to the boil and then add a lid and reduce the heat to low.
+- Bring the stock to a boil in a 15cm or 6" saucepan and then add a lid and reduce the heat to low.

 - Taste the stock and add salt if required, your stock should be really quite salty as it is needed to season both the rice and the salmon.

 - Add the salmon to the stock and poach it for 7 minutes, then remove and set aside.

 - Dice the shallot and garlic clove as finely as you can.